nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 ***Current to Superseded (replaced)***

-As a Provider I want to create a new Pointer on NRLS that supersedes one of my existing Pointers so that Consumers have access to the latest information regarding my resource.
+As a Provider I want to create a new Pointer on NRL that supersedes one of my existing Pointers so that Consumers have access to the latest information regarding my resource.

 <img src="images/pointers/pointer_transitions4.png">

 As part of the CREATE of the new Pointer that will replace the existing one the Provider describes the relationship between the new and existing Pointer.
-The NRLS uses this relationship to create a new Pointer marking it as current and to deprecate the existing
+The NRL uses this relationship to create a new Pointer marking it as current and to deprecate the existing
 Pointer marking it as superseded and modifying its version to reflect the change to that Pointer.

 ***Current to Entered in error***